g0fcu/ARM-radio/README.md

 VLF/LF radio receiver implemented in the STM32F746-Nucleo board

-This project was initiated by Alberto di Bene, I2PHD, see www.weaksignals.com The first version written by Alberto ran on the STM32F429-Discovery board.
+This project was initiated by Alberto di Bene, I2PHD, see www.weaksignals.com ARM-radio section for more details including the paper describing the implementation theory.
+The first version written by Alberto ran on the STM32F429-Discovery board.

-Simon Kennedy, G0FCU, subsequently took the original code and converted to work on the faster STM32F746-Nucleo board.
+Simon Kennedy, G0FCU, subsequently took the original code and converted to work on the faster STM32F746-Nucleo board, see www.g0fcu.com for blog posts related to this implementation.
 The code in this repository works on the STM32F746-Nucleo board.

 This project implement a SDR (Software Defined Radio) using the STM32F746-Nucleo